bcancel91/my-react-portfolio/README.md

 # my-react-portfolio

-This a website that show cases my most recent projects.
+This is my website that show cases my most recent projects.
 Includes social media accounts that I'm active on.
 Equiped with an up to date resume.